CHETANKUMAR20/wallpaper-hub/README.md

 # wallpaper-hub
-simple wallpapers web page which will be used for DevOps Project
+simple wallpapers web page which will be used for DevOps Practical Session Project